mamta987/Bike-Sharing-Demand-Prediction/README.md

 - season : season (1:spring, 2:summer, 3:fall, 4:winter)
 - yr : year (0: 2018, 1:2019)
 - mnth : month ( 1 to 12)
-- holiday : weather day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
+- holiday : wheather day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
 - weekday : day of the week
 - workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
 + weathersit :